 Goals of the policy are to:

-1. Accelerate biomedical research and advance science in support of the missions of WashU and BJC, particularly when such efforts involve collaboration with third parties
+- Accelerate biomedical research and advance science in support of the missions of WashU and BJC, particularly when such efforts involve collaboration with third parties

-2. Ensure we are acting as good stewards for data derived from patients and research participants
+- Ensure we are acting as good stewards for data derived from patients and research participants

-3. Align decision-making with sound scientific and ethical principles
+- Align decision-making with sound scientific and ethical principles

-4. Comply with all applicable laws, regulations and policies
+- Comply with all applicable laws, regulations and policies

-5. Simplify and clarify decision-making processes
+- Simplify and clarify decision-making processes

-Data means all individual-level patient/participant data collected using the resources and/or under the auspices of the Institutions, whether in the course of clinical care or as part of a research study.
+Data means all individual-level patient/participant data collected using the resources and/or under the auspices of the institutions, whether in the course of clinical care or as part of a research study.

 Research means a systematic investigation – including research, development, testing, and evaluation – designed to develop or contribute to generalizable knowledge.
-Characteristics of Research may include IRB oversight, consent of participants, and scientific leadership by a Principal Investigator affiliated with the Institutions.
+Characteristics of research may include IRB oversight, consent of participants, and scientific leadership by a Principal Investigator affiliated with the institutions.

 What is governed by the policy?

-Data that are disclosed to for-profit entities for the purposes of product development
+Data that are disclosed to for-profit entities for the purposes of product development are under the purview of this policy.

 What is not governed under the policy?